Why do I need to protect my Tesla?

 Ceramic Pro 9H & Top Coat Nano Ceramic Coatings provide your Tesla with the ultimate protection.

 - Scratch Resistance (Above 9H)

 - Works in conjunction with PPF on Tesla

 As you can see there isn’t much of a negative impact on your Tesla when using a ceramic coating.

-Final Thoughts about PPF on a Tesla & Ceramic Coating for Tesla
+Final Thoughts about Tesla PPF VS Ceramic Coating:

 Using both PPF for Tesla and Ceramic Coating for Tesla will be the best thing you can do.
 Using one or the other would be largely beneficial for the longevity of your Tesla.
 Using both ceramic coatings and PPF together is always a good idea.

 In the end, you need to decide what matters to you.
 If you always want the best shine & gloss and making your Tesla easy to clean – a ceramic coating is the correct choice for you.